-Policies for Firefly¶
+Policies for Workload Identity Manager¶

 Policies are sets of rules that determine how certificates can be issued.
 You create a policy, then you add rules to the policy.
 When new certificates are issued based on that policy, they must follow the rules set by the policy.